 It is important to recognize when you may be afloat on the pink cloud, because this stage of recovery may not be the best time to begin making goals.
 During early sobriety, we sometimes get caught up in the realization that there is so much we want to achieve.
-Yet, when we’re on the pink cloud, we tend to make goals that aren’t necessarily achievable, or are hard to reach in the time-frame we’d like.
-The best time to make goals may be shortly after early sobriety, when you’ve gotten yourself a solid sponsor who can guide you off your pink cloud and help you get grounded in reality.
+Yet, when we’re on the pink cloud, we tend to make goals that aren’t necessarily achievable or are hard to reach in the time-frame we’d like.
+The best time to make goals may be shortly after early sobriety when you’ve got yourself a solid sponsor who can guide you off your pink cloud and help you get grounded in reality.

 2. Don't Expect Instant Gratification